XiyuanWu/Google_Advanced_Data_Analytics/Course7-Capstone/README.md

 **Dataset columns explanation**

-*Note: Some column names could be better; I replaced some columns with better ones.*
+*Note: Some column names could be better; I replaced some columns with better ones.
+Typically, 0 means False/No, and 1 means True/Yes.*

 | Column name               | Type  | Description                                                  |